cfpb/design-system/docs/pages/sample-component-page.md

       ***Use the following prompts to get started on your component page:***

+      *In the "Variation group name" field,*

-      *1) If there is one standard default component, add the label "Standard \[component]" to the field "Component variation group name" above.
-Examples: See [checkboxes](https://cfpb.github.io/design-system/components/checkboxes) and [tables](https://cfpb-sandbox.github.io/design-system/components/tables).*
+      * *Use the label "Standard \[component]" if there is one standard default component.
+See [checkboxes](https://cfpb.github.io/design-system/components/checkboxes) and [tables](https://cfpb-sandbox.github.io/design-system/components/tables) as examples.*

-      *If your component doesn't have just one standard default, but rather more than one type with different use cases, add the label "Types" to the field "Component variation group name" above.
-Examples: [E-mail signup forms](*https://cfpb.github.io/design-system/components/e-mail-signup-forms*) and [buttons](*https://cfpb.github.io/design-system/components/buttons*).*
+      * Use the label "Types" if there is more than one standard component with different use cases.
+See [buttons](https://cfpb.github.io/design-system/components/buttons) as an example.*

       *2) Click on the "Add variations" button below.
 Leave the "Variation name" field blank if there's one standard component.
 If you're adding types, then you'll need to add more than one variation; add the name of each type to the "Variation name" field.*